ImperialCollegeLondon/introductory_grad_school_git_course/index.md

 - An introduction to Git concepts and terminology.
 - Using Git to track and visualise changes in your code.
 - How to prepare your code for publication.
-- Publishing your code using Github.
+- Publishing your code using GitHub.
 - Using GitHub Issues to manage your ToDo list in relation to the software.
+- Using graphical user interfaces (GUIs) to Git

 ## Learning outcomes